waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VI.
 Self-Correction & Hallucination Log

 ## A. Navigational Hallucinations
+- **Cerulean Cave 1F Partition (Turn 189610):** Incorrectly believed I was trapped on an isolated platform at (28, 2).
+A system warning corrected me, revealing that another ladder at (8, 2) was reachable. **Conclusion:** Reinforces the absolute necessity of trusting system data over intuition.
 - **Route 24 Unseen Tiles (Turn 188804):** Incorrectly reported 67 reachable unseen tiles when there were 0. **Conclusion:** Manual assessment is unreliable.
 MUST use `map_analyzer`.
 - **Warp Hallucination (Cerulean Gym - Turn 188811):** Incorrectly reported 0 reachable warps when the exit was reachable. **Conclusion:** MUST use `map_analyzer`.
 - **Dead End Hallucination (Cerulean Cave B1F - Turn 189197):** Incorrectly reported being in a dead end. **Conclusion:** Reinforces the absolute necessity of the `map_analyzer` tool.